DreamOfTheRedChamber/payroll-case-study/README.md

 This is my learning journey of the Payroll Case Study from the book "Agile Software Development principles patterns and practices" by Robert C. Martin (a.k.a.
 Uncle Bob).

+It is written in Java, using JUnit and Hamcrest for testing, Maven for dependency management.

 # Overview
   * [Use Cases](#use-case)
   * [Core Class UMLs](#core-class-UMLs)